fahmiSD/portfolio/content/projects/RebillPoS.md

 showInProjects: true
 ---

-A user-friendly Point of Sales Application with a Dashboard page and POS page, offering a range of features for efficient sales management.
+A user-friendly Point of Sales Application with a Dashboard page and POS page, offering a range of features for efficient sales management